Daily Job Search Routine: A Proven Schedule

 • What types of roles respond best to your profile

-• ApplyArc's free job tracker gives you this view automatically, plus AI-powered reminders so you never miss a follow-up window.
-Start with the free tier (up to 50 jobs tracked) and upgrade when you need unlimited AI-powered tools.
+ApplyArc's free job tracker gives you this view automatically, plus AI-powered reminders so you never miss a follow-up window.
+Start with the free tier (unlimited jobs tracked) and upgrade when you need unlimited AI-powered tools.

 Schedule based on analysis of successful job seekers who landed roles within 60 days.
 Updated February 2026.